SC-JEPA: Stabilizing Latent Predictive Learning for Time-Series Anomaly Prediction: Visualizations and Qualitative Analysis

 \subsection{Inference Efficiency}

-Figure~\ref{fig:inf} evaluates the inference efficiency of MTS-JEPA compared with PatchTST from three complementary perspectives.
-First, Figure~\ref{fig:batch_scaling} reports the per-sample latency vs.\ batch size: MTS-JEPA is slower, but the gap shrinks at larger batches.
-Figure~\ref{fig:window_scaling} then reports latency vs.\ window length (batch fixed): both scale similarly, with MTS-JEPA slightly slower.
+Figure~\ref{fig:inf} evaluates the inference efficiency of SC-JEPA compared with PatchTST from three complementary perspectives.
+First, Figure~\ref{fig:batch_scaling} reports the per-sample latency vs.\ batch size: SC-JEPA is slower, but the gap shrinks at larger batches.
+Figure~\ref{fig:window_scaling} then reports latency vs.\ window length (batch fixed): both scale similarly, with SC-JEPA slightly slower.
 Figure~\ref{fig:ratio_curve} confirms this trend: the latency ratio decreases as batch size increases.

-Overall, these results highlight a limitation of our approach: inference efficiency is not a primary contribution of MTS-JEPA, as its richer architecture incurs higher computational cost than a single-backbone baseline.
+Overall, these results highlight a limitation of our approach: inference efficiency is not a primary contribution of SC-JEPA, as its richer architecture incurs higher computational cost than a single-backbone baseline.
 Our design instead prioritizes early-warning performance and representation stability, with the runtime overhead becoming more manageable in deployment scenarios that support moderate to large batch sizes.